Skip to main content

 OR

-• Have a cumulative grade point average (GPA) of 3.2 or higher on a 4.0 scale
+• Preferred cumulative grade point average (GPA) of 3.0 or higher on a 4.0 scale.
+A GPA lower than 3.0 should be addressed in the applicant’s personal statement.

 Application

 • Apply online through the NIH Summer Internship Program.
-For Question 8 on your online application, choose “Preferred Institute/Center (IC): National Library of Medicine (NLM).”
+In the “Other Information” section of your online application, make a note of your preferred Institute(s) or Center(s) and include National Library of Medicine (NLM).

-• After you submit your NIH SIP application, email Dr. Virginia Meyer at NLMDSI@nih.gov using the subject “NLM-DSI Scholars Program Application”.
+• After you submit your NIH SIP application, email the training office at NLMDSI@nih.gov using the subject “NLM-DSI Scholars Program Application”.

-NOTE: You must complete BOTH the NIH Summer Internship Program application and email Dr. Virginia Meyer to be considered.
+NOTE: You must complete BOTH the NIH Summer Internship Program application and email the training office to be considered.
 The selection committee will consider your NIH Summer Internship Program application in their decision.

 Contact Information